 Clark was always quick witted, creative and genius.
 He will be remembered for always leaving things more beautiful than he found them.
 This was apparent in all that he encountered, both with people and the world around him.
 He was a recognized local artist and loved to work in several mediums, especially glazed tile, sculpture and acrylic.
 He also loved to hike, photograph nature and write.
 He was famous for his rocky road fudge and the giant treehouse he built in the backyard for his children and grandchildren.

 His memory will be cherished and kept alive by his loving wife, Naomi Jacob Gardner; children, Bret Jacob Gardner and Danielle Gardner Villagomez (Rami); 2 grandchildren (Eva and Jacob); and 5 brothers and sisters (Mary Good (Jim), Del Gardner (Linda), Joyce Rawson, John Gardner (Mary Lou), Marla Roberts, along with countless friends and neighbors.

 The family wishes to thank Aspen Ridge Hospice for their compassionate care, especially Clark’s sweet and loving nurses, Rhonda Brooks and Angie Nelson.

 A private graveside service will be held the morning of Tuesday, July 21, 2020.

-To send flowers to the family or plant a tree in memory of Clark Fairbanks Gardner, please visit our floral store.
+To send flowers to Clark's family, please visit our floral store.